akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Three days later, Mother took Beatrice’s hand and walked her down the lane towards the river.

-“Where are we going?”
+‘Where are we going?’

-“To get your goose.”
+‘To get your goose.’

 River-Bend Farm sat where the meadow gave way to reeds and geese wandered everywhere, hissing and honking.
 Although the geese mostly took no notice of them, Beatrice stayed close by her mother’s skirt.

 A woman came out of the farmhouse.
 Not young, but not old either.
 She wiped her hands on her apron and looked at them both with calm, measuring eyes.

-“How many eggs?”
+‘How many eggs?’

-“One goose to hatch, one of the speckled ones, if you have it,” Mother said.
-“The ones that run true.”
+‘One goose to hatch, one of the speckled ones, if you have it,’ Mother said.
+‘The ones that run true.’

-“Ah.”
+‘Ah.’
 The woman nodded.
-“This way.”
+‘This way.’

 She led them to the poultry shed where several geese sat.
 Inside the doorway, beneath a sitting goose, among a nest of eggs, one was larger, speckled, warm, alive.

-“This one,” the woman said.
-“Due to hatch within the fortnight.”
+‘This one,’ the woman said.
+‘Due to hatch within the fortnight.’

 Beatrice's interest was in a smaller goose.

 The farm woman nodded.
-“Ah.
+‘Ah.
 A wild egg.
 I saw a fox take the mother from its nest down by the river.
 The goose in the corner isn’t the sitting kind.
-She won’t see it through.”
+She won’t see it through.’

 Mother leant in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
-“Look here, Beatrice.
+‘Look here, Beatrice.
 These eggs are from the marsh-mother.
-They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.”
+They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.’

 A small, hard line appeared between Beatrice’s brows.
 It was the same look her father wore when he was counting the days until a storm.

-“I want the one from the reeds,” she said, crossing her arms.
+‘I want the one from the reeds,’ she said, crossing her arms.

 Mother looked at the larger, bone-coloured egg, then back at her daughter's determined face.
 She didn't argue.
 Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.

-“We’ll need a hen,” Mother said softly.
-“A broody one who won't mind the size of it.
-If it doesn’t hatch, we'll come back and choose another.”
+‘We’ll need a hen,’ Mother said softly.
+‘A broody one who won't mind the size of it.
+If it doesn’t hatch, we'll come back and choose another.’

-“I want this one, Mother!
-Please.”
+‘I want this one, Mother!
+Please.’

 The woman considered, looking towards the rafters.
-“Well, I do have an old speckled hen.
+‘Well, I do have an old speckled hen.
 Been sitting on stones for a week and cross enough to peck the eyes out of any fox.
-I guess that the egg’s due in two or three weeks time, so patience is required.”
+I guess that the egg’s due in two or three weeks time, so patience is required.’

 She fetched the hen and placed her in a straw-lined basket.
 It was a small, fierce-looking thing with feathers the colour of autumn leaves.
 Then, carefully, she added the chosen egg.

 The hen ruffled, settled, and tucked the egg beneath her without complaint.

-“There now,” the woman said.
-“She’ll do the work.
-You just keep her fed and calm.”
+‘There now,’ the woman said.
+‘She’ll do the work.
+You just keep her fed and calm.’

 Mother reached into her pouch and handed the woman something Beatrice couldn’t see.

 The woman took it, then looked down, surprised.

-“Oh, thank you, my lady.”
+‘Oh, thank you, my lady.’

 Mother nodded, politely accepting the basket, steady and careful.
 She placed it in Beatrice’s arms.

-“Walk slowly.
-She’s doing the hard part now.”
+‘Walk slowly.
+She’s doing the hard part now.’

 Beatrice walked home holding the basket, barely breathing, as if the smallest movement might break everything.
 Behind them, the woman watched from the farmhouse door.
 Just for a moment.
 Then she turned back to her geese.